All-On-4 Dental Implants: Pros and Cons

 - Location of implants.
 The implants cannot be placed in the mouth’s molar area, where you have the greatest bite force.

 Choosing the right tooth replacement for yourself is something that you should consult with your dentist about.
 Both traditional and all-on-4 dental implants are safe and effective options for tooth replacement.
-If you have questions about dental implants or for a consultation, contact our office.Learn More About Dental Implants Contact Us
+If you have questions about dental implants or for a consultation, contact our office.Learn More About Dental Implants at Art of Dentistry Contact Art of Dentistry

 Oral Health Tips for Seniors